fluid-dev/hexo-theme-fluid/.github/ISSUE_TEMPLATE/bug_report.md

 #### Make sure
 - [ ] Upgrade the latest [release version](https://github.com/fluid-dev/hexo-theme-fluid/releases).
 - [ ] Browser does not belong to IE and other old browsers
-- [ ] It can be replicated through `hexo clean && hexo s` in the localhost.
+- [ ] It can be replicated through `hexo clean && hexo s` and cleared browser cache in the localhost.
-- [ ] It can still be replicated by cleared browser cache or replaced browser.
+- [ ] Not affected by other Hexo plugins

 #### Describe the bug
 <!-- A clear and concise description of what the bug is. -->

-Browser: Chrome 80.0.3987.132 64bit

 #### To Reproduce
 Steps to reproduce the behavior: